 Students return from Spring Break on Monday, April 3, 2023.
 Students in grades TK-6 will attend class from 8:50 am to 2 pm that day.

 If you have questions for our staff or need assistance, please call at at (619) 479-3662.
 Office hours are 8 am to 3:30 pm, M-F.

 Have you downloaded the Family Handbook for 2022-2023?
 Kindly review this periodically with your child.

 Mr. Greenwell’s Message of the Week

-Mr. Greenwell’s Message of the Week for April 11, 2021:
+Please watch Mr. Greenwell’s Message of the Week for Spring Break at the YouTube link below:

 A reminder of our school’s Core Values and Common Courtesies:

 The Core Value for this upcoming week of school is Responsibility.
 The Common Courtesy for this week is “Excuse me.“

 Students may earn an Allen Eagle Ticket for demonstrating the Core Values and Common Courtesies each day.
 Students can redeem these tickets at the Eagle’s Nest Store at the end of each quarter of the school year.
 Our staff is always looking for ways to celebrate our students!

 Kindness counts!
 Wondering how to support children if they experience a problem with another student?
 We suggest: